Lowering Your Tax

 The IRS has valuation standards you can apply to your gift giving.
 When you use special forms also made available by the IRS, you can increase your deductions, lower your tax and help someone in the process.
 Why sell something at a garage sale for $3 when you can donate it and get a $10 deduction.

-For dozens of examples of how you can increase your non-cash charitable contributions, order my Double Your Tax Refund.
+For dozens of examples of how you can increase your non-cash charitable contributions, order my book Double Your Tax Refund.